cakephp/docs/en/appendices/4-3-migration-guide.rst

 - Added ``DriverInterface::inTransaction()`` which reflects the status returned by ``PDO::inTranaction()``.
 - A fluent builder for ``CASE, WHEN, THEN`` statements has been added.
+- The ``listTablesWithoutViews()`` was added to ``SchemaCollection`` and Driver Dialects.
+This method returns the list of tables excluding views.
+This is primarily used to truncate tables in tests.

 Form
 ----